 The Board of Directors and its committees oversee Sallie Mae's overall strategic direction, including setting risk management philosophy, tolerance and parameters, and establishing procedures for assessing the risks of each business line as well as the risk management practices the management team develops and utilizes.
 Management escalates to the Board of Directors and/or its committees any significant departures from established tolerances and parameters and reviews new and emerging risks.
 Throughout the year, the Board of Directors and/or its committees dedicate a portion of their meetings to reviewing and discussing specific risk topics in greater detail with senior management, including risks related to cybersecurity.
-We believe that this risk oversight structure complements our current board leadership structure of separate Chair and CEO.
+We believe this risk oversight structure complements our current Board leadership structure of separate Chair and CEO roles and each of the committees of the Board of Directors being comprised solely of independent directors.
 The primary risk oversight responsibilities of each of the standing committees of the Board of Directors are as follows: